 Replacement vs New Construction Windows

-This comparison of replacement vs new construction windows will help you see the differences between the two to help you find the best choice for your home.
+This comparison of replacement vs. new construction windows will help you see the differences between the two and find the best choice for your home.
 Both styles are available in a wide variety of styles, suitable for whatever your decor and design ambitions may be.
 Whether you need new construction or replacement windows comes down to several factors.

 What’s the Difference between Replacement Windows and New Windows?

-These are called ‘new construction’ because they are standard when a new building is being erected.
+These are called ‘new construction’ because they are standard when erecting a new building.
 The windows are attached while the studs of the building are still exposed; before they have been wired, insulated, and sealed.
 No exterior siding has yet been applied to the stud frame, leaving it free and clear for the attachment of a new construction window.

-After many years, when the quality of the windows has degraded, a homeowner has two options.
-The first is to take out just the windowpane.
-A replacement window can then be fitted inside the frame of the old window, increasing energy-efficiency while requiring a minimum of construction effort.
+When the quality of the windows has degraded over many years, a homeowner has two options.
+The first is to remove just the windowpane.
+A replacement window can then be fitted inside the frame of the old window, increasing energy efficiency while requiring a minimum of construction effort.

-Replacement windows are exactly what they sound like — a scaled down version of your current window that can be horizontally installed into the existing frame.
-The interior trim will need to be removed, but can usually be replaced if care is taken not to damage it.
+Replacement windows are exactly what they sound like—a scaled-down version of your current window that can be horizontally installed into the existing frame.
+The interior trim will need to be removed, but if care is taken not to damage it, it can usually be replaced.
 This is also a perfect opportunity to retrim your windows for an updated look!

 Because a replacement window is made to fit inside an existing frame, it will always be slightly smaller than a new construction window.
 One silver lining of needing to replace the entire window and frame is that the surface area devoted to glass will stay exactly the same.